 Vikings are entering the walled ground.
 They look aside, in a short aberration of their quick and furious arrival.
 It is, indeed, a remarkable coincidence: The ancient area with contemporary art in the background, furthermore the re-viewed past in the shape of ancient warriors acting as "themselves" but also as contemporary performers, if I might say so.
 Isn't it a bit confusing to go beyond - or to let the Vikings mime - the genuine concept of the art exhibition, offering a shift into a folk live show?

 It might well be confusing to mix these different fields, but that is one of the main interests I had in doing this project.
-In many ways I find ‘folk live performances’ very interesting.
+In many ways I find folk live performances very interesting.
 The people who are involved in these activities have a passionate hobby that seems very anachronistic, but it also deals with our relationship to history and the difficulty how to re-interpret history.
 Mostly these activities become a mixture of contemporary culture and historical speculations.

-We see them speeding up, starting their attack - boasting their painted shields and seemingly authentic costumes; a woman is among them.
-It must have been an absolutely horrible feeling to watch real Vikings, a thousand years ago… They were feared because of their uncompromising brutality.
+They were feared because of their uncompromising brutality.
 Do you think that the public might have felt something of that as well?
 Or do you suggest any relationship between Vikings and the contemporary art world?
 I presume it was fun for the audience to experience this action?

-I don’t think that the public had any horrible feelings, mainly because they were a public - and no victims of this attack.
-And I certainly wouldn’t honour the art world by comparing it to the ferocity of Vikings!
+I dont think that the public had any horrible feelings, mainly because they were a public - and no victims of this attack.
+And I certainly wouldnt honour the art world by comparing it to the ferocity of Vikings!
 I was interested in creating a moment of confusion, where the public would be doubting for a moment on their own position and on the attitude they should take in respect to this intrusion in the programme.
 The curator of the exhibition, Michel Dewilde, kept my intervention as a secret, so the public was confronted with the Vikings as a surprise.
 I think the way the people present perceived this action varied a lot, depending on their background.
-I also noticed that some of the ‘officials’ of the event looked quite disturbed during the performance and were searching for an explanation in the exhibition catalogue… Other people probably enjoyed it as a kind of theatre play without necessarily questioning it that much.
-I think that even though most of the people had fun observing the action, they were a bit confused or maybe a bit pissed as well… Nobody came to speak with me about the action afterwards.
+I also noticed that some of the officials of the event looked quite disturbed during the performance and were searching for an explanation in the exhibition catalogue

-The past and the present are mixed up in a short play… Do you think that this kind of theatrical event or imagination can be regarded as interesting art?
+Do you think that this kind of theatrical event or imagination can be regarded as interesting art?

 I think that my intervention here is not only limited to the actual performance of the Vikings.
 It is much more working with the format and the concept of the exhibition itself.
 In order to understand my work it is necessary to consider it also with regard to the exhibition, not only to the performance.
-This is not an excuse – it is a fact that is due to the evolution of contemporary art and to the increasing focus on exhibitions instead of individual works or artists.
+This is not an excuse it is a fact that is due to the evolution of contemporary art and to the increasing focus on exhibitions instead of individual works or artists.
 This also leads to the increasing importance of curators.
-As an artist I do not wish to be a mere ingredient in the curators’ soup, so this makes me work more consciously with the exhibition format itself, positioning myself a bit 'outside' in order to be more able to grasp the exhibition itself as my material for work.
+As an artist I do not wish to be a mere ingredient in the curators soup, so this makes me work more consciously with the exhibition format itself, positioning myself a bit 'outside' in order to be more able to grasp the exhibition itself as my material for work.

 Looking at these fighters, let me ask, what's the difference between a historical performance and a contemporary artwork, and in which actual moment does the show switch from being an amateur performance, becoming your work?

 As I explained before, my work does not only consist of the actual performance.
-It is also not only to be considered ‘within the exhibition context’.
-I see it as an intervention that uses the exhibition as a playground – and that should be a very natural attitude of all artworks and artists, I believe.
+It is also not only to be considered within the exhibition context.
+I see it as an intervention that uses the exhibition as a playground and that should be a very natural attitude of all artworks and artists, I believe.
 In this case the curator knew about my work and encouraged it, because it was adaptable to his concept and served the exhibition, making it more interesting.
 But to come back to your question: Personally, I think that the performance can be seen as some kind of bad theatre.
-This doesn’t make it less interesting for me, though.
+This doesnt make it less interesting for me, though.
 The amateurish and improvised character does appeal to me very much.
-Nevertheless, I am not sure if I am allowed to – or if I should – have a claim on the performance as my own work.
+Nevertheless, I am not sure if I am allowed to or if I should have a claim on the performance as my own work.
 There is a gap between the idea and the realization that I do not fully understand yet.
 But I slightly enjoy this gap, which is the result of a certain lack of control for my part.
 This lack of control enables the people involved in the work to feel quite free, but it also creates a kind of uncertainty of what the performance is about.
 In that respect my work embraces this gap.
 The final form of the action and its esthetics are pretty much out of my control.
 It might seem inconsequent to work like this, but I think it is a real quality of my work.
 I enjoy discovering and sharing the esthetics of the people I work with.

 The Vikings were invited to perform one day before they would participate in a local festival of historical battles.
 They performed at your request within the context of the contemporary exhibition.
 Could you tell us something about the preparation of this work?
 You actually didn't ever watch the Vikings before the opening, did you?

-Yes, I’m a bit ashamed to admit that I was only in e-mail contact with their ‘leader’, describing what I expected from them and how long the action should last.
+Yes, Im a bit ashamed to admit that I was only in e-mail contact with their leader, describing what I expected from them and how long the action should last.
 All the practical arrangements were made by the organizers of the exhibition: the curator Michel Dewilde and Marie-Claire Van der Donckt, conservator at the archaeological museum in Ename.
 I just arrived to the exhibition opening with my camera and talked about ten minutes with the Vikings before they got dressed.
 There were two other cameramen who I shortly instructed, Hubert Declercq and André Fernande, two friends of Michel Dewilde.
 Michel had the bright idea to ask them to come and film as well, and this was a fortunate circumstance because of the short, chaotic and unpredictable event that followed.
 Thanks to three different views it was possible for me to re-invent a clearer view on the action afterwards, through the video I made out of that material.

 This fighter expresses a deep emotion I cannot fully understand; maybe of being exhausted or embarrassed, what do you think?

 I think that he was completely into the fighting and expressed some uncontrollable facial emotions that you can observe in sports and sex, for example.
 These are very beautiful phenomena and I enjoy watching them.
-Another fact that I found interesting was that this Viking’s girlfriend also took part in the performance.
+Another fact that I found interesting was that this Vikings girlfriend also took part in the performance.
 They were actually fighting against each other.
 At the end she killed him.

 Do you think fake Vikings can tell us something about the world we live in?
 I mean, there must have been something that impelled you to invite them.
 Or should I imagine you draw a direct line from art to life instead of creating an encounter between the ancient and the present?